AnirudhBadri/corda/docs/source/hello-world-contract.rst

             }
         }

-You can see that we're not restricted to writing constraints in the ``requireThat`` block.
-We can also write standard statements - in this case, extracting the transaction's single ``IOUState``.
+You can see that we're not restricted to only writing constraints in the ``requireThat`` block.
+We can also write other statements - in this case, we're extracting the transaction's single ``IOUState`` and assigning it to a variable.

 Signer constraints
 ~~~~~~~~~~~~~~~~~~
-Our final constraint is that the transaction must have both the IOU's sender and recipient as required signers.
+Our final constraint is that the IOU's sender and recipient must both be required signers on the transaction.
 A
-transaction's signers are listed on the commands, so we extract them from the ``Create`` command we
+transaction's required signers is equal to the union of all the signers listed on the commands.
+We can therefore
-retrieved earlier.
+extract the signers from the ``Create`` command we retrieved earlier.

 .. container:: codeset